anonymous-random/prediction_of_reactivities_code/README.md

 ### Speed up Computations

 To speed up the computations, the machine learning-based analysis can be parallelized (on a local computer).
 As a default, the analysis is not parallelized.
-Therefore, lines 702-713 in `config_refactored.yaml` need to be adjusted to parallelize the compuatations.
+Therefore, lines 702-713 in `config_refactored.yaml` need to be adjusted to parallelize the computations.
 I recommend these settings for local parallelization where the specific number depends on the cores available at the local device.

 - `parallelize_reps: false`